SHARP-EATMAN

 A female Hercules Sphecodes cuckoo bee

-Sphecodes bees are sometimes called "blood bees" because they frequently have red or partly-red abdomens (an attribute that is more common in females).
+Cuckoo bees of the genus Sphecodes are sometimes called "blood bees," because they frequently have red or partly-red abdomens (an attribute that is more common in females).

 Distinguishing traits of Sphecodes cuckoos bees

-Sphecodes vs. Halictus and Lasioglossum sweat bees: Sphecodes cuckoo bees are sometimes mistaken for Halictus or Lasioglossum sweat bees.
-Sphecodes bees, however, differ from sweat bees in a few general respects.
-(1) female Sphecodes bees lack scopal hairs on their legs, because they do not collect pollen: they drink nectar and feed their young by pirating the provisions of other bees.
-(2) As noted, Sphecodes bees, particularly females, often have red or partly-red abdomens; this trait is less common in non-parasitic sweat bees.
-(3) Sphecodes males do not have yellow on the clypeus (the face-part above the jaws, yellow in many sweat bee males); (4) the thorax and vertex of Sphecodes bees are often roughly pitted; and (5) a final, fairly nuanced trait also distinguishes the Sphecodes bee: the basal vein of the bee’s wing (shown in the photo strip here) is strongly arched, and the bees’ wing veins generally are well-defined.
+Sphecodes vs. Halictus and Lasioglossum sweat bees: Sphecodes cuckoo bees are sometimes mistaken in the field for Halictus or Lasioglossum sweat bees.
+Sphecodes, however, differ from sweat bees in many general respects.
+(1) Female Sphecodes lack scopal hairs on their legs, because they do not collect pollen: they drink nectar and rely on their hosts to provide pollen for Sphecodes offsping.
+(2) Sphecodes males do not have yellow facial markings (while many similarly-colored male sweat bees do).
+(3) The thorax and vertex of Sphecodes bees are often roughly pitted.

 TAXONOMY OF SPHECODES